-Online Healthcare Administration Degrees in California: See Top Schools
+Online BHA Degrees in California: Comparing Top CA Programs

-For those that are squeamish or more interested in the business side of medicine, becoming a healthcare administrator allows you to make a difference without taking on a patient-facing role.
+For those interested in the business side of medicine, becoming a healthcare administrator allows you to make a difference without taking on a patient-facing role.
 Those with healthcare administration degrees in California can hold lucrative, in-demand jobs.

-In this guide, we’ll showcase the best in-person and online healthcare administration bachelor’s degree programs in California.
+This guide showcases the best in-person and online healthcare administration bachelor’s degree programs in California.
 Fully-online programs for this field exist, preparing students for entry- to mid-level administrative roles and making this career prospect more convenient and accessible.
+Find information on curriculum, admissions, cost, and more.

 Pacific College

-Pacific College’s online Bachelor of Science in Healthcare Administration is a completion program designed to help those who have a background in the Allied Health field get ahead with a Bachelor of Science degree, meaning students should already have an associate degree in healthcare administration or a related field.
+Pacific College’s online Bachelor of Science in Healthcare Administration is a completion program designed to help those who have a background in allied health get ahead.
 The ideal student is someone who already works in healthcare and wants to move into a management role.

-Because of this, the online courses are offered at times that accommodate a working professional’s schedule, such as during the evenings or on weekends.
-The program’s curriculum also dives deeper into the field since students already have experience in healthcare.
+Online courses accommodate a working professional’s schedule, such as during the evenings or on weekends.
 Courses cover every aspect of administration, from healthcare law to trending technologies.
 Not only does the program offer high quality, flexible education, but it’s also quite affordable at $350 per credit for both in-state and out-of-state students.

 Duration: Two years